 Many legends and interesting facts about national fruit mango are found in Indian history.

-• The Ain-e-Akbari, a part of the famous Akbarnama, contains the features of mango that made Mughal rulers fall for it.
-This chronicle that mentions the life story of the Great Ruler Akbar explains in detail the types of mango trees.
+- The Ain-e-Akbari, a part of the famous Akbarnama, contains the features of mango that made Mughal rulers fall for it.
+This chronicle that mentions the life story of the Great Ruler Akbar explains in detail the types of mangoes found in India.
 It also describes the features of their leaves, fruits, sizes, juiciness, and differences in flavors and many more!
 It mentions how mango and its parts help treat various diseases too.

 The stories of rulers turning into aficionados of mangoes do not end.
 Mughal rulers considered mangoes to be royal gifts and bringers of prosperity.
 They also often exchanged the fruit of Gods as a symbol of a peace treaty or farewell gifts.